Raising your legs bent at the knees. Hanging Leg Raises

 4. Eat enough vitamin E. It is found in peanuts, mangoes and spinach.
 Additionally, it can be obtained from vitamin E capsules, which are sold in pharmacies.

-5. To prevent osteoporosis, it is desirable to introduce more foods with calcium into the diet.
-They are rich in cheese, yogurt, almonds and goat's milk.
+5. To prevent osteoporosis, it is advisable to introduce more foods with calcium into your diet.
+Cheese, yogurt, almonds and goat's milk are rich in it.

 6. Reduce stress on your knees.
-It is especially important not to move around on your knees if you are overweight.
+It is especially important not to walk on your knees if you are overweight.

 7. Avoid severe hypothermia.

-8. Timely treat those diseases that can give impetus to the development of pathologies of the knees.
+8. Timely treat those diseases that can give impetus to the development of knee pathologies.

-9. Wear comfortable orthopedic shoes that will relieve stress on the joints of the legs.
+9. Wear comfortable orthopedic shoes that will relieve stress from the joints of your feet.

-With arthrosis of the hip joints, Evdokimenko's healing gymnastics is an important part of the successful treatment of the patient.
-Only A complex approach to the treatment of the disease will help to achieve an improvement in the state of health, especially when large joints are affected.
-Exercise therapy will successfully strengthen muscles and ligaments, activate local blood circulation and ensure the delivery of all the necessary nutrients to the cartilage tissue.
+For arthrosis of the hip joints, Evdokimenko’s healing gymnastics is an important part of the successful treatment of the patient.
+Only integrated approach to the treatment of the disease will help achieve improved health, especially when large joints are affected.
+Exercise therapy will successfully strengthen muscles and ligaments, activate local blood circulation and ensure the delivery of all necessary nutrients to cartilage tissue.

-A set of exercises is developed depending on the localization of the affected joint individually for each patient.
-This takes into account the state of health of the patient, the degree of development of the pathological process, the severity of the course of the disease, the presence of complications and concomitant diseases.
-Incorrect selection of movements can significantly worsen the patient's well-being.
-It is desirable that the set of exercises be agreed with a specialist in physical therapy.
+A set of exercises is developed depending on the location of the affected joint individually for each patient.
+This takes into account the patient’s health status, the degree of development of the pathological process, the severity of the disease, the presence of complications and concomitant diseases.
+Incorrect selection of movements can significantly worsen the patient’s well-being.
+It is advisable that the set of exercises be agreed upon with a physical therapy specialist.

-Dr. Evdokimenko with arthrosis developed special exercises for all large joints, which must be taken into account.
-A personal approach will ensure the achievement of a positive result in the shortest possible time, while minimizing the risk of side effects.
+Dr. Evdokimenko developed for arthrosis special exercises for all large joints that must be taken into account.
+A personal approach will ensure achievement of a positive result in the shortest possible time, while minimizing the risk of side effects.

 Gymnastics is aimed at strengthening muscles, ligaments and improving tissue trophism.
-At the same time, there are no exercises in which the patient must bend, unbend or rotate the damaged joint.
-After all, increased loads lead to further progression of the disease and deterioration of the patient's health.
+In this case, there are no exercises in which the patient must bend, straighten or rotate the damaged joint.
+After all, increased stress leads to further progression of the disease and deterioration of the patient’s health.

-When performing gymnastics, there may be slight soreness due to the load on muscles that were not previously intensively involved.
-This condition will pass in a few days. regular classes.
-If the movement is accompanied by a sharp pain, you can not do it.
-There are 2 explanations for this: either the execution is incorrect, or it does not suit you.
+When performing gymnastics, there may be minor pain due to the load on muscles that were not previously intensively involved.
+This condition will go away in a few days regular classes.
+If the movement is accompanied by sharp pain, it should not be done.
+There are 2 explanations for this: either it was done incorrectly, or it doesn’t suit you.

 Exercise therapy should be done only during remission.
-It is strictly forbidden to carry out gymnastics during an exacerbation of the disease.
+It is strictly forbidden to perform gymnastics during an exacerbation of the disease.
 Pavel Evdokimenko has developed a fairly large set of exercises for large joints.
 However, it is not necessary to do them all at once.
-Among them there are movements not only to strengthen the affected joints, but also on the muscles of the back and the press.
-One session of physical therapy should include about 2-3 exercises for stretching, and 5-7 for strengthening.
-A large selection will diversify the workout, its duration should be about 15-30 minutes daily.
+Among them there are movements not only to strengthen the affected joints, but also to the back and abdominal muscles.
+One physical therapy session should include about 2-3 stretching exercises and 5-7 strengthening exercises.
+A large selection will allow you to diversify your workout; its duration should be about 15-30 minutes daily.

 Types of exercises for joint diseases

-In diseases of the joints, complicated by degenerative-dystrophic processes, it is strictly forbidden to make fast dynamic movements.
-These are squats, swinging arms, legs with maximum amplitude and others.
+In case of joint diseases complicated by degenerative-dystrophic processes, it is strictly forbidden to make fast dynamic movements.
+These are squats, swings of arms, legs with maximum amplitude and others.

 All exercises should be static, in extreme cases - slow dynamic.
-With their help, you can strengthen weakened muscles and ligaments of the joint, because with pain in the knee, a person will spare this leg, which will eventually lead to their atrophy.
+With their help, you can strengthen weakened muscles and ligaments of the joint, because with pain in the knee, a person will spare this leg, which over time will lead to their atrophy.

-The most common example of a static exercise is to lift your leg 10-20 cm above the level of support while lying on your back and hold it in this position for 1-2 minutes.
+The most common example of a static exercise is to lie on your back and raise your leg 10-20 cm above the support level and hold it in this position for 1-2 minutes.
 Slow dynamic movement - slowly raise and lower the limb several times.

 An important role in the successful treatment of diseases of large joints is played by exercises aimed not only at strengthening, but also at stretching the joint capsule and ligamentous apparatus.
-These movements must be done very slowly and carefully.
-You can not do gymnastics through force, overcoming pain.
+These movements must be performed very slowly and carefully.
+You cannot do gymnastics through force, overcoming pain.
 You need to be patient, and after a few weeks of regular gymnastics, joint mobility will increase slightly.

 Exercise therapy for coxarthrosis

-Physiotherapy in diseases of the hip joints should be carried out very carefully, taking into account the patient's condition.
-Lessons should start with static exercises.
-In this case, the thigh muscles are involved, and the joint itself remains motionless.
-Coxarthrosis involves training in the position of the patient lying on his back or sitting.
+Therapeutic exercise for diseases of the hip joints, it should be carried out very carefully, taking into account the patient’s condition.
+Classes should begin with static exercises.
+In this case, the thigh muscles are used, and the joint itself remains motionless.
+Coxarthrosis involves training with the patient lying on his back or sitting.

-The main exercises for physiotherapy exercises for diseases of the hip joints at home:
+Basic exercises for physical therapy for diseases of the hip joints at home:

-1. Spread a rug on the floor, lie on your back.
-Slowly and carefully lift each leg 15-20 cm and hold for 30-40 seconds.
-During classes, you need to follow the rules of training: raising the legs should be carried out using the muscles of the thigh and buttocks.
-Do the exercise with both limbs and rest a bit.
-After that, repeat the load in a dynamic version: smoothly raise the leg by 10-20 cm and slowly lower it, holding it in highest point for a few seconds.
-It is necessary to complete 10-12 approaches, each time taking a short break.
+1. Spread a rug on the floor and lie on your back.
+Slowly and carefully raise each leg 15-20 cm and hold for 30-40 seconds.
+During classes, you need to ensure that the training rules are followed: lifting the leg should be done using the muscles of the thigh and buttock.
+Do the exercise with both limbs and rest a little.
+After this, repeat the load in a dynamic version: smoothly raise your leg 10-20 cm and slowly lower it, holding it there. highest point for a few seconds.
+You need to make 10-12 approaches, each time taking a short break.

-2. Roll over on your stomach, stretch your arms along the body, and bend one leg at the knee.
-Raise it above the floor by 10-15 cm and hold for 30-40 seconds.
-Lower the limb, relax and reproduce the movement with the other leg.
-Repeat the exercise in a dynamic form - gently raise and lower several times.
-Gymnastics for arthrosis should be carried out correctly and slowly, it is worth following the recommendations.
-Your goal is to increase circulation and strengthen muscles, not to lift the limb as high and fast as possible.
+2. Roll over onto your stomach, stretch your arms along your body, and bend one leg at the knee.
+Raise it above the floor level by 10-15 cm and hold it for 30-40 seconds.
+Lower the limb, relax and repeat the movement with the other leg.
+Repeat the exercise in a dynamic form - smoothly raise and lower several times.
+Gymnastics for arthrosis should be carried out correctly and slowly, you should follow the recommendations.
+Your goal is to activate blood circulation and strengthen muscles, not to lift the limb as high and quickly as possible.

-3. Lying on your stomach, stretch your arms along the body and straighten your legs.
-Suitable for physically strong people, as it is a rather difficult exercise, and can provoke an increase in the level blood pressure.
+3. Lying on your stomach, extend your arms along your torso and straighten your legs.
+Suitable for physically strong people, as it is a rather difficult exercise and can provoke an increase in level blood pressure.
 To perform it, you need to slightly raise both legs, spread them apart and bring them together.
 Movements should be slow and smooth.
-It is necessary to do 8-10 approaches.
+You need to do 8-10 approaches.

-4. Lie on your right side, bending the limb of the same name at the knee.
-Left leg raise to 45 ° and hold for 20-30 seconds.
+4. Lie on your right side, bending the same limb at the knee.
+Left leg raise 45° and hold for 20-30 seconds.
 Turn to the other side and repeat.

-5. Starting position - similar to the previous one.
-Raise the straight leg to a level of about 45 °, and holding it at a height, slowly turn it out and back.
+5. The starting position is similar to the previous one.
+Raise your straight leg to a level of about 45°, and while holding it at the height, slowly turn it outward and back.
 Repeat rotational movements 8-10 times.
-You should twist not only the foot, but the entire limb, starting from the hip.
-The exercise is quite difficult, it must be done very slowly and smoothly so as not to provoke damage to the diseased joint.
+You should turn out not only the foot, but the entire limb, starting from the hip.
+The exercise is quite difficult; it must be done very slowly and smoothly so as not to cause damage to the diseased joint.

-6. Lie on your back, bend your knees, and stretch your arms along the torso.
-Raise the pelvis, leaning on the shoulders and feet.
+6. Lie on your back, bend your knees, and extend your arms along your torso.
+Raise your pelvis, resting on your shoulders and feet.
 Stay in this position for 20-30 seconds, lie down and relax.
 Repeat the movement several times in a slow dynamic version.

 Exercise therapy for gonarthrosis

-With arthrosis of the knee joint, physiotherapy exercises include certain types of exercises that are performed from different positions.
-The first 4 movements are similar to those that need to be done with coxarthrosis.
+For arthrosis of the knee joint, physical therapy includes certain types of exercises that are performed from different positions.
+The first 4 movements are similar to those that need to be done for coxarthrosis.

-Subsequent workouts should be carried out sitting on a chair or standing.
-To achieve a positive result from physiotherapy exercises, the load must be increased gradually, increasing the number of movements and total time conducting a lesson.
-After the end of the workout, the patient should rest and relax.
+Subsequent training should be done while sitting on a chair or standing.
+To achieve a positive result from physical therapy, the loads must be increased gradually, increasing the number of movements and total time conducting a lesson.
+After finishing the workout, the patient should rest and relax.
 To do this, you can lie on a horizontal surface: this will improve blood circulation in the joints.
 It is advisable to take a contrast shower.

-The following set of exercises will help cure the knee:
+The following set of exercises will help heal your knee:

-1. Sitting on a chair with a flat back, alternately straighten and raise each leg.
-If possible, it is desirable to hold it in this position for about 40-50 seconds.
+1. Sitting on a chair with a flat back, straighten and raise each leg in turn.
+If possible, it is advisable to hold it in this position for about 40-50 seconds.

 2. The patient should face the chair and lean on its back.
-Rise on your toes and stand like this for 3-5 seconds.
+Raise yourself on your toes and stand there for 3-5 seconds.
 Repeat the exercise several times.

-3. Without changing position, rise on the toe of one leg, and then completely stand on the sole.
+3. Without changing your position, lift yourself onto the toe of one leg, and then stand completely on the sole.
 At the same time, stand on the toe of the other limb.
 Repeat the movement several times.
-You will get a “roll”, due to which blood circulation is activated in the area of the knee joint.
+You will get a “roll”, thanks to which blood circulation in the knee joint is activated.

 4. The final stage of any workout is a light massage.
-You can do it yourself, without resorting to the help of relatives and friends.
-It is necessary to gently stretch the muscles of the anterolateral surface of the thigh.
+You can do it yourself, without the help of family and friends.
+It is necessary to gently stretch the muscles of the anterolateral thigh.

 Gonarthrosis is quite difficult to treat, so you need to make every effort to achieve a positive result.
-Physiotherapy exercises can provide effective help, but for this you need to do classes regularly for a long time.
+Therapeutic physical education can provide effective help, but for this you need to do exercises regularly for a long time.

-An excellent way to open the hip joints is yoga, which offers several types of asanas for this.
+An excellent way to open up the hip joints is to practice yoga, which offers several types of asanas for this.
 However, it should be remembered that the opening of the hip joints is a long process, it can even take several years, depending on age and initial mobility.

 Who needs disclosure?

-1. Women who are consciously preparing for childbirth in order to facilitate labor activity.
+1. Women who are conscious about preparing for childbirth in order to facilitate labor.

 2. People who care about their precious health.
-The thing is that the condition of the spine and, in general, the functioning of all organs of the small pelvis directly depend on the work of the joints.
+The thing is that the condition of the spine and, in general, the functioning of all pelvic organs directly depend on the functioning of the joints.

-4. For people who practice yoga, so that they can sit in padmasana (asana for meditation) and sit in it for several hours.
-According to the primary sources of yoga, all asanas are designed specifically to prepare for the main goal - the Lotus position.
+4. For people who practice yoga, to be able to sit in padmasana (meditation asana) and sit in it for several hours.
+According to the primary sources of yoga, all asanas are designed specifically to prepare for the main goal - the Lotus pose.

-Unfortunately, there are many reasons why disclosure is needed:
+Unfortunately, there are many reasons why there is a need for disclosure:

 1. Long stay in sitting position at work, at home at the computer, in the car.

-2. Wearing bad shoes, especially with heels, which noticeably deform the arch of the foot and change the distribution of the load of the body on the legs.
+2. Wearing poor shoes, especially those with heels, which noticeably deforms the arch of the foot and changes the distribution of body load on the legs.

-3. Wrong lifestyle, unnatural diet, lack of physical activity, rare sitting on the ground leading to blockage of your lower energy centers.
+3. Wrong lifestyle, unnatural diet, lack of physical activity, rarely sitting on the ground, leading to blockage of your lower energy centers.

-To open the hip joints, yoga is just what you need!
-We describe the basic principles and exercises.
+To open up your hip joints, yoga is just what you need!
+We will describe the basic principles and exercises.

-It is necessary to carry out a dynamic warm-up for 10-15 minutes, while both a warm-up from yoga and standard aerobics, Pilates are suitable.
+It is necessary to carry out a dynamic warm-up for 10-15 minutes, both warm-up from yoga and standard ones for aerobics and Pilates are suitable.

-By the way, some people think that the exercises for opening the hip joints are designed solely for pulling the legs.
-This is an absolutely wrong point of view, because in order for the joints to give in, the pelvis, ligaments and lower back must also be flexible enough.
+By the way, some people believe that exercises for opening the hip joints are designed solely for pulling the legs.
+This is a completely wrong point of view, because in order for the joints to give in, the pelvis, ligaments and lower back must also be sufficiently flexible.

-Keep in mind that ligaments and tendons are needed precisely to limit excessive mobility, so by focusing too much on opening, you risk getting excessive mobility of the femoral head, this will lead to discomfort, and sometimes even dislocation of the femur, everything should be in moderation.
-In this regard, asanas designed to open the joints should alternate with strengthening the muscular corset.
+Please note that ligaments and tendons are needed precisely to limit excessive mobility, so by focusing too much on opening, you risk getting excessive mobility of the femoral head, this will lead to discomfort, and sometimes even dislocation of the femur, everything should be in moderation.
+In this regard, asanas designed to open the joints should alternate with ones that strengthen the muscle corset.

-After warming up, you need to spend 15-20 minutes in standing poses.
-It’s worth starting with asanas that help create warmth in the muscles, they prepare for deep opening.
+After warming up, you need to spend 15-20 minutes doing standing poses.
+You should start with asanas that help create heat in the muscles; they prepare for deep opening.
 These are Trikonasana, Utkatasana and Warrior Pose.
-After that, perform balance poses using the deep rotational muscles of the thighs, for example, Tree Pose, Ardha-Badha-Padmottanasana (you can use it in a light version), Utthita-hasta-padangushthasana.
-Each asana should be held for at least 5 deep breaths.
+After this, perform balance poses using the deep rotator muscles of the hips, for example, Tree Pose, Ardha-Badha-Padmottanasana (possible in a lighter version), Utthita-hasta-padangusthasana.
+Each asana must be held for at least 5 deep breaths.

-The tree pose (Vrikshasana) works great on the joints of the pelvis.
+Tree pose (Vrikshasana) perfectly works the joints of the pelvis.
 When lifting, the leg bends at the knee and hip joints, turning the latter outward.
-Tighten up gluteal muscles, quadriceps femoris, long and short adductors, comb, thin muscle are stretched.
-This asana strengthens the muscles of the back, develops the flexibility of the legs and arms, and helps to treat scoliosis.
+Tensing up gluteal muscles, quadriceps femoris, adductor longus and brevis, pectineus, and gracilis muscles are stretched.
+This asana strengthens the back muscles, develops flexibility in the legs and arms, and helps treat scoliosis.

-The pose of a warrior qualitatively stretches the inguinal region, strengthens the muscles of the legs, and has a positive effect on the pelvic organs.
+The warrior pose qualitatively stretches the groin area, strengthens the leg muscles, and has a positive effect on the pelvic organs.

 Then you need to perform asanas designed to stretch the muscles around the thigh?

-1. Forward bends from a seated position help stretch rear surfaces thighs, as well as the lower back.
-Can be done with a bent knee.
+1. Bend forward from a sitting position to help stretch rear surfaces hips, as well as lower back.
+Can be performed with a bent knee.

-2. The twists of the back and Gomukhasana (cow's head) help to stretch the abductor and external rotator muscles of the thigh.
+2. Back twists and Gomukhasana (cow's head) help stretch the abductor and external rotator muscles of the hip.

-3. Low lunges help open the hip flexors.
+3. Low lunges help open up the hip flexors.

-4. Upavishta konasana (bending with wide legs) increases the mobility of the hip joints.
+4. Upavista konasana (bending with legs wide apart) increases the mobility of the hip joints.

-5. The pigeon pose prepares for the lotus, as it perfectly opens the hips.
+5. The pigeon pose prepares you for the lotus, as it perfectly opens the hip area.

-6. Hanumanasana (longitudinal twine).
-The final asana, the execution requires some skills.
-The pelvis should be closed, support should be on the hands, you should lean forward a little and at the same time prevent the occurrence of a crease in the lumbar region.
-The body should be straightened only after the hips fall to the floor, and the pelvis turns forward.
+6. Hanumanasana (longitudinal splits).
+The final asana requires some skill to perform.
+The pelvis should be closed, the support should be on the hands, you should lean forward a little and at the same time avoid the occurrence of a crease in the lumbar region.
+The body should be straightened only after the hips have dropped to the floor and the pelvis has rotated forward.

-In each of the listed yoga asanas for the hip joints, you should try to relax by exhaling into those areas where pain is felt, but you should not allow acute pain and discomfort to occur.
+In each of the listed yoga asanas for the hip joints, you should try to relax, exhaling into those areas where pain is felt, but you should not allow acute pain and discomfort to arise.

 Remember that yoga should include two types of impact on the joints: opening and strengthening the muscles.

-Unfortunately, the majority of trainees have a lack of symmetry in the development of the joints, and quite noticeable, often periodically moving from one leg to another.
-To avoid this, you need to try to perform poses symmetrically, without focusing on the easier leg.
+Unfortunately, most practitioners experience a lack of symmetry in the development of joints, which is quite noticeable, often periodically moving from one leg to the other.
+To avoid this, you should try to perform poses symmetrically, without placing emphasis on the easier leg.

-If during the exercise you notice that the joint begins to lose mobility, you should definitely consult with an experienced teacher and doctor before continuing.
+If during the exercises you notice that the joint begins to lose mobility, you should definitely consult with an experienced teacher and doctor before continuing.

-If you have had a knee injury or suffer from arthrosis of the knee joint, you may be afraid to give a painful joint a load.
+If you have had knee injuries or suffer from knee arthrosis, you may be afraid to put stress on the sore bone joint.
 And this is the biggest mistake that a person with joint problems can make.

 And after injuries, and with arthrosis, and with arthritis, and with other joint ailments, the knee must be given physical activity.
 Another thing is that it should be done correctly.
-Below are 12 safe exercises to strengthen both healthy and diseased knee joint.
+Below are 12 safe exercise to strengthen both healthy and diseased knee joints.

-This is the simplest exercise that even people with severe joint damage should perform.
+This is the simplest exercise that even people with serious joint damage should perform.

 • Sit on a chair.
 Feet are on the floor.
-Hands rest on the knees or lowered to the sides of the body.
+Hands rest on the knees or at the sides of the body.

-• Slowly raise one leg, straightening it at the knee.
+• Slowly lift one leg, straightening it at the knee.

-• Hold the pose for 2-3 seconds, then return to initial position.
+• Hold the pose for 2-3 seconds, then return to starting position.

 • Repeat 10-15 times for each leg.

 • Stand up straight.
-You can stick to a wall or a chair.
+You can hold on to a wall or chair.
 However, it will be better if you do the exercise without support.
-This will not only give a load on the tendon, but also improve the functioning of the vestibular apparatus.
+This will not only put stress on the tendon, but also improve the functioning of the vestibular apparatus.

-• Slowly bend one leg at the knee, moving the foot back.
+• Slowly bend one leg at the knee, moving your foot back.

 • Repeat 20 times for each leg.

-If you don't have any serious problems with your knees, give them additional load.
-To do this, do not lift your free leg, but pull an elastic band or expander with it.
+If you don't have any serious knee problems, give them additional load.
+To do this, do not lift your free leg, but pull the elastic band or expander with it.

 Calf stretch

-• Stand facing a wall with your palms on it.
+• Stand facing the wall with your palms on it.

-• Take your right leg back, and put your left leg forward and bend at the knee, transferring the entire body weight to it.
-In this case, the knee of the right leg should remain straightened, and the feet of both legs should be pressed to the floor.
+• Take your right leg back, and put your left leg forward and bend at the knee, transferring the entire weight of your body to it.
+In this case, the knee of the right leg should remain straight, and the feet of both legs should be pressed to the floor.

 • Hold the pose for 30 seconds.